LukasFuchs/GeoModBox.jl/docs/src/man/GESolution.md

 Staggered grids also offer advantages in implementing boundary conditions.
 For example, with *Neumann* thermal boundary conditions, the heat flux across a boundary can be naturally evaluated at staggered points using so-called *ghost points*.
 These ghost points can also be employed to impose *Dirichlet* boundary conditions.
 This approach helps maintain consistent accuracy and order of the finite difference scheme both at internal and boundary points.

-For these reasons, `GeoModBox.jl` adopts a staggered grid for solving the *temperature equation*.
+For these reasons, `GeoModBox.jl` adopts a staggered grid for solving the temperature equation.
 The complete grid structure used for the governing equations in `GeoModBox.jl` is illustrated below:

 ![2DGrid_total](../assets/Grid_total.png)

 # Initial Conditions

-... *tba* ...
+Certain initial conditions and parameter structures are already defined in `GeoModBox.jl` and can be called using certain functions.
+For more details on the variable structures and functions for initial conditions please see this [documentation](./Ini.md).

 # Thermal convection